 Most people type with 2–4 fingers.
 Ten-finger typing — also called touch typing — is the technique used by professional typists, programmers, and writers who type 80–120+ WPM.
-Here's a complete guide to learning it.
+Here is a complete guide to learning it.

 WHY USE ALL 10 FINGERS?

 Two-finger typists are physically limited.
 Each keypress requires moving your hand across the keyboard, finding the key visually, and returning.
-This process takes time that adds up to thousands of hours over a lifetime.
+This process adds up to thousands of wasted hours over a lifetime.

 Ten-finger typists never move their hands from position.
 Each finger covers a small zone.
 The result: faster typing, less fatigue, and eyes that stay on the screen instead of the keyboard.